red-hat-storage/ocs-ci/docs/usage.md

     [default config](https://github.com/red-hat-storage/ocs-ci/tree/master/ocs_ci/framework/conf/default_config.yaml).
     This is the repeatable parameter and you can use it multiple times for adding multiple config files.
 (The last one overwrites previous config!)
-* `--cluster-conf` - with this configuration you can overwrite the default parameters for cluster and deployment.
-See the example of such file [here](https://github.com/red-hat-storage/ocs-ci/tree/master/conf/ocs_basic_install.yml).
-This parameter is obsolete and going to be repleced by the --ocsci-conf parameter.
 * `--deploy` - if this is given and a cluster can not be accessed from the provided `--cluster-path` then a new test cluster will be deployed.
 * `--teardown` - if this is given the testing cluster will be destroyed after